In Florida the best place to start when gathering information regarding real property is with the county where the property is situated.

 ADMISSION OF FOREIGN WILL TO RECORD

-Admission of Foreign Will to Record is an abbreviated form of probate that can be utilized when an estate that has previously been probated in another state still holds non-homestead exempt Florida property.
+Admission of Foreign Will to Record is an abbreviated form of probate that can be utilized when an estate that has been previously probated in another state owns real property in Florida.

 In this instance, exemplified copies of the probate proceedings from the foreign court are obtained and submitted to the Florida court, along with a petition, requesting that the foreign pleadings be admitted into the record.
 The resulting Order Admitting Foreign Will To Record has the effect of conveying title to the Florida real property to those to whom it was bequeathed in the decedent's Will.